 This is a paid, non-residential summer research experience for local community college students to work at WHOI for 8-10 weeks ~June 15-August 15 (exact dates depend on student availability).
-Right now, the opportunity is limited to up to 4 students per summer, working in the Huber lab under the direct guidance of Dr. Gretta Serres but we will be expanding post-COVID.
+Right now, the opportunity is limited to up to 4 students per summer, working in the Huber lab (and potentially others for 2022) under the direct guidance of Dr. Gretta Serres.
 The students are part of the lab, participate in research, and get exposure to the many STEM careers a research institution like WHOI has to offer.
 Students receive mentoring on the transition from a community college to a university and on options for graduate studies in areas they are interested in.
 Students also have a chance to present their research to an audience of peers and mentors.
-Students have come to us from 4Cs, Massasoit CC, Mt Wachusett CC, and Bristol CC.
+Students have come to us from 4Cs, Massasoit CC, Mt Wachusett CC, Bunker Hill CC, and Bristol CC.
 Additional programs for-credit during the semester as well as expanding beyond Julie's lab are planned, so watch this space!

 - Excited to do research in a science lab (no experience needed)!

 - Have a high school diploma or GED